matthewnitschke/react_router_dart/README.md

 _Dart bindings for react-router.
 Based off of the comment on [this issue](https://github.com/Workiva/react-dart/issues/254#issuecomment-615069084)_

+> Note: Bindings are incomplete with full react-router, happy to accept prs or issues to add missing implementations

 Includes implementations for both [react-dart](https://github.com/Workiva/react-dart) and [over_react](https://github.com/Workiva/over_react):

 ```dart